 How to Request Accommodations

-Step 3: Complete an intake with the Director of Disability Services.
+Step 3: Complete an intake with a member of the Disability and Access team.

-- The intake will take about one hour and is an opportunity for you to discuss your understanding of your academic strengths, needs, and symptoms/conditions.
-The determination of reasonable accommodations is an interactive process between the Disability Services Team and the student.
+- The intake will take about thirty minutes and is an opportunity for you to discuss your understanding of your academic strengths, needs, and symptoms/conditions.
+The determination of reasonable accommodations is an interactive process between the Disability and Access team and the student.

-- Once the intake is complete, and the Director has received any further documentation, the Disability Services will review and consider all documentation submitted.
+- Once the intake is complete, and the Office of Disability and Access has received any further documentation, the team will review and consider all documentation submitted.
 Documentation is primarily used to assist in developing a link from the functional impacts of the disability identified to the reasonable accommodation requested.
 Reviewing documentation is a collaborative process and is handled on a case-to-case basis.
 Reviewing documentation can take time, and students should expect to receive information on any approved accommodations within 4-6 weeks of submitted documentation.